ericmwalk/weblog.lol/weblog/2025/03/2025-03-24_Forty-Four.md

 ![A group of five people, including children and adults, are smiling and sitting together in a golf cart.
 They are outdoors, possibly at a campsite, with trailers and trees visible in the background.
 The adults are wearing casual clothes, and one is wearing sunglasses.
 The weather appears to be pleasant.](https://ericmwalk.blog/uploads/2025/img-0379.jpeg)

 Looking back at past years I always talk about running and honestly I haven’t done much with it lately but I did join a friend’s podcast to talk about running and I really enjoyed it.
-There may be more episodes in the future that I join him on and I look forward to that.
-Talking to him made me realize I have more to say but I don’t have the time or energy to start my own podcast so I would rather just join someone else’s and talk about what I know.
+There may be more episodes in the future that I join him on and I look forward to that as well.
+Talking to him made me realize I have more to say but I don’t have the time or energy to start my own podcast so I would rather just join someone else’s and talk about what I know *(not that I really know that much but I do like to talk about running)*.
 I’m not saying it’s the greatest podcast just because I was on it but I really like what Joey is doing bringing in normal people like you and me to share their experiences.
 I felt the same way when I joined Off the Couch in the earlier part of their podcast however, I think as it grew they shifted toward professional athletes.
 It was an honor to be included but as someone who runs as a hobby and even though it is always interesting hearing people talk about how they got into running that are more professional, it’s harder to relate to career ultra-runners.

 From a work perspective I don’t have much to report but I am glad to be taking a year off from planning our big yearly team event.
 I know it doesn’t sound like much but even if you’re not handling the entire scope of planning a lot falls on you to ensure the week goes smoothly.
 I’m looking forward to showing up as just a participant this year fully engaging in the topics instead of spending the whole time thinking about logistics, taking frantic notes, and preparing recaps at the end of each day and week.